igniterealtime/openfire-restAPI-plugin/readme.md

 ---------   | --------------- | ------
 sessionId | No | Full JID of a user e.g. (testUser@testserver.de/SomeRessource)
 username| No | The username associated with this session.
-Can be also "Anonymous". ressource | Yes | Ressource name node | No | Can be "Local" or "Remote" sessionStatus | No | The current status of this session.
+Can be also "Anonymous". resource | Yes | Resource name node | No | Can be "Local" or "Remote" sessionStatus | No | The current status of this session.
 Can be "Closed", "Connected", "Authenticated" or "Unknown". presenceStatus| No | The status of this presence packet, a natural-language description of availability status. priority| No | The priority of the session.
-The valid priority range is -128 through 128. hostAddress| No | Tthe IP address string in textual presentation. hostName| No | The host name for this IP address. creationDate| No | The date the session was created. lastActionDate| No | The time the session last had activity.
+The valid priority range is -128 through 128. hostAddress| No | The IP address string in textual presentation. hostName| No | The host name for this IP address. creationDate| No | The date the session was created. lastActionDate| No | The time the session last had activity.